lucmos/website/content/publication/marsico-performance-variations-bayesian-2017/index.md

   by each student.
 The results show that both factors affect the accuracy of the inferred marks produced by the Bayesian network, when compared with the available ground-truth produced by teachers.
-publication: '*2017 16th International Conference on Information Technology Based Higher Education and Training (ITHET)*'
+publication: '*16th International Conference on Information Technology Based Higher Education and Training (ITHET 2017)*'
-doi: 10.1109/ITHET.2017.8067814

 ---